 Instructions

-- In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
-Place in a large jar until ready to use.
-Will stay fresh in a jar up to 6 months.
-Freeze for up to a year.
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
+Transfer to a large jar and store up to 6 months at room temperature or up to 1 year in the freezer.

-- When ready to make pancakes, preheat a griddle to 325°F, or a skillet over medium-high heat.
+- When ready to make pancakes, preheat a griddle to 325°F or heat a skillet over medium-high heat.

-- In a large bowl, add 2 cups (or 260 grams) of the stored pancake mix, milk and egg.
-Add a dash of vanilla if desired.
-Mix with a wooden spoon just until most of the lumps are gone and the batter is smooth.
+- In a large bowl, mix 2 cups (or 260 grams) pancake mix, milk, egg, and vanilla, if desired, with a wooden spoon just until most of the lumps are gone and the batter is smooth.
 If it's too thick, add a little bit more milk

-- Coat the griddle (or skillet) with butter and then pour 1/4 cup batter onto the heated griddle.
-Cook the pancakes until bubbles appear, about 2 minutes.
-Flip the pancakes and cook the other side for 1 minute, or just until lightly browned.
+- Coat the griddle (or skillet) with butter and pour 1/4 cup batter in circles.
+Cook 2 minutes, or until bubbles appear.
+Flip and cook 1 minute, or just until lightly browned.

 - Serve immediately or place pancakes on a baking sheet in the oven at 175°F to keep warm.